Aliabunada/Ymmy_Menu/README.md

 # Project Title
   Yummy_Menu
 # Description
-  Yummy its Android app to show the Menu for returant and it provide the manager to add or deleting any item to menu
+  Yummy it's Android app to show the Menu for restaurant and it provides the manager to add or delete any item to the menu
   ## Technologies
   - Java
   - OOP